kjl-89/choose-your-adventure/Outbreak/scene5D.md

 # Failure and Regret

-You slip behind the closest gated store and pull the barrier down.
+You slip behind the nearest gated store and pull the barrier down.
 The infected swarm into the hallway, slamming against the metal gate.

 You gasp for air in relief.

-Then- you see them.
-Time Slows!🥘
+Then- you see them. **Time Slows!**🥘

-Among the infected you see your wife and daughter.
+Among the infected you see your **wife and daughter**.
 Their faces pale, eyes white, pressing against the gate with the others.

-Your decision to hide led to your family demise.
+Your decision to hide led to your family's demise.

 Your heart shatters.💔